|About this course:|

 You will learn about changing approaches to heritage and conservation in western and non-western societies from the eighteenth to early twenty-first centuries, focusing particularly on the global implications of the 1972 World Heritage Convention.

-This course also looks to the future by identifying new directions in how people are defining heritage, including heritage of the contemporary world and heritage in virtual worlds.
+This module also looks to the future by identifying new directions in how people are defining heritage, including heritage of the contemporary world and heritage in virtual worlds.
 It is an opportunity for you to engage with heritage studies simultaneously as an area of academic enquiry, cultural meanings and practical application.

-Understanding global heritage is presented through three, specially written, illustrated course books which provide a sound introduction to critical heritage studies as a global discipline.
+Understanding global heritage is presented through three, specially written, illustrated module books which provide a sound introduction to critical heritage studies as a global discipline.
 They use a range of international case studies which consider heritage at global, national and local levels.

 Book 1 – Understanding the Politics of Heritage – is about the ways in which heritage can be exploited for political ends.
 It questions the view that heritage is necessarily ‘good’, and uncovers the ways in which heritage embodies relationships of power and subjugation, inclusion and exclusion, remembering and forgetting.
 It considers who is represented by heritage and who is excluded.

 Book 2 – Understanding Heritage in Practice – is about the ways in which heritage is understood and experienced by professionals and by the public.
 It moves through different arenas of professional practice, such as art conservation, museum curatorship, site interpretation and natural heritage conservation.
 In each case, the notion that only heritage professionals or experts can successfully select and interpret heritage is being eroded by an increasingly powerful community of heritage enthusiasts and entrepreneurs.
 Opportunities for engaging with the past are expanding beyond traditional museums and sites.
 In this book you’ll examine the opening up of heritage to new audiences and new meanings by looking beyond the ways in which heritage is offered to the ways in which heritage is valued.